Epic obstacle courses for every level

-Your guide to the 5 most fun and challenging obstacle courses in Australia.
+Your guide to the 5 of the most fun and challenging obstacle courses in Australia.

 According to the Heart Foundation, over 65% of Australians are sedentary or have low levels of exercise, but the obstacle course industry is looking to change that by creating entertaining and gratifying events for Aussies of all ages and fitness levels.
 With more than 20 companies in Australia running events from mud runs to wine runs, there is truly an obstacle course for everyone.

-If you are looking to have a fun and unique workout and become part of a supportive community, you should check out the best obstacle courses in Australia below.
+If you are looking to have a fun and unique workout and become part of a supportive community, you should check out some of the most popular obstacle courses in Australia below.

 Top obstacle courses for 2018

 Tick the compare boxes in the table below to compare each obstacle course in further detail.

 What to look for in an obstacle course

 If you are interested in signing up for an obstacle course, consider the following important factors:

 - Fitness level.
 Are you looking for a fun and relaxed way to get off the couch or a heart-pounding challenge that will push you to your limits?
 Do you want to train in preparation or just show up on the day ready to go?

 - Difficulty of obstacles.
 Obstacles range from mud crawls to vertical walls that require teamwork to overcome them.
 Some courses don’t have obstacles at all.
 What level of difficulty are you interested in?